 - Configuring these corresponding actions is challenging because you must create a “zap” for each scenario you want to handle.

 Infusionsoft is a premium connection for Zapier, so it would require a paid subscription – their starter plans start at $20/month.

-Back in 2016, one of our Small Business CRM Coach clients wanted to use Acuity and Infusionsoft, so we created Scheduler Link.
-It uses Acuity API to talk to Infusionsoft API in its own language.
+Back in 2016, one of our Small Business CRM Coach clients wanted to use Acuity and Keap (formerly Infusionsoft), so we created Scheduler Link.
+It uses Acuity API to talk to Keap API in its own language.

 Scheduler Link includes these cool features:

 - When an appointment is scheduled in Acuity, Scheduler Link creates a corresponding appointment in Infusionsoft.